New Yorkers turn on Cuomo as aide’s accusations speed stunning downfall

 “There must be an immediate independent investigation into Governor Cuomo’s workplace behavior, conducted by an entity over which Cuomo does not have any appointment or supervisory powers,” the group said.

-In Congress, Republicans on the House Oversight Committee urged Democratic Chairwoman Carolyn B. Maloney of New York on Wednesday to subpoena Mr. Cuomo’s testimony and documents on the nursing-home scandal.
+In Congress, Republicans on the House Oversight and Reform Committee urged Chairwoman Carolyn Maloney, New York Democrat, to subpoena Mr. Cuomo’s testimony and documents on the nursing home scandal.

-“Governor Cuomo ordered contagious patients into nursing homes, lied about it, tried to cover up the data, and now is threatening anyone who crosses him,” said Rep. James Comer of Kentucky, top Republican on the panel.
+“Governor Cuomo ordered contagious patients into nursing homes, lied about it, tried to cover up the data, and now is threatening anyone who crosses him,” said Rep. James Comer of Kentucky, the top Republican on the panel.

 “For almost ten months, Governor Cuomo has actively obstructed Congress’ access to information about the nursing home death toll and it’s past time for the House Oversight Committee to compel his testimony before Congress to bring the truth to light.
 We owe it to the thousands of families who lost loved ones to hold accountable anyone whose reckless policies may have contributed to their deaths,” he said.

-Ms. Boylan, who is running for Manhattan borough president, first accused Mr. Cuomo of sexual harassment in December after it was reported that then-President-elect Joe Biden was considering him for U.S. attorney general.
-She declined to detail her experience at the time, tweeting only that he sexually harassed her “for years” and that many people knew about it.
+Ms. Boylan, who is running for Manhattan borough president, first accused Mr. Cuomo of sexual harassment in December after it was reported that President-elect Joseph R. Biden was considering him for U.S. attorney general.
+She declined to detail her experience at the time and tweeted only that he sexually harassed her “for years” and that many people knew about it.

-His office said at the time that there was “no truth” to Ms. Boylan’s claims.
-Three women who previously worked for the governor also told the Albany Times-Union at the time that they never witnessed any harassment.
+Mr. Cuomo’s office said at the time that there was no truth to Ms. Boylan’s claims.
+Three women who previously worked for the governor told the Albany Times-Union at the time that they never witnessed any harassment.

-In her Medium post Wednesday, Ms. Boylan alleged several instances in which Mr. Cuomo made her feel uncomfortable, including when he suggested that they “play strip poker” following a October 2017 event.
+In her Medium post Wednesday, Ms. Boylan said there were several instances when Mr. Cuomo made her feel uncomfortable, including the one after an October 2017 event when he suggested that they “play strip poker.”

 “His inappropriate behavior toward women was an affirmation that he liked you, that you must be doing something right,” she wrote.
 “He used intimidation to silence his critics.
 And if you dared to speak up, you would face consequences.”

 Ms. Boylan said she was serving as chief of staff for Empire State Development in 2016 when she first met Mr. Cuomo.
-She said she complained to friends at the time that he would “go out of his way to touch me on my lower back, arms and legs” and that she would purposely avoid being alone with him.
+She said she complained to friends at the time that he would “go out of his way to touch me on my lower back, arms and legs” and that she would avoid being alone with him.

-She said the worst offense was in 2018, after she was promoted as a special adviser to Mr. Cuomo, and the governor allegedly kissed her without her consent.
+She said the worst offense was in 2018, after she was promoted as a special adviser to Mr. Cuomo, and the governor kissed her without her consent.

 New York City Mayor Bill de Blasio said Mr. Cuomo’s bullying “is nothing new.”

-“The threats, the belittling, the demand that someone change their statement right that moment — many, many times I’ve heard that and I know a lot of other people in the state that have heard that,” the mayor said.
+“The threats, the belittling, the demand that someone change their statement right that moment — many, many times I’ve heard that, and I know a lot of other people in the state that have heard that,” the mayor said.

 Rich Azzopardi, a senior Cuomo adviser, defended the governor’s behavior in a statement Monday to The New York Times.